January 23 2007 (Refreshed July 5, 2012; Checked Nov 8 2019)

-In Tip 32: Steps in Building a Course Community, we talked about building a community of learners within a course, and some of the behaviors by faculty and students that support the development of a learning community.
-This tip focuses on how discussion forums that encourage connections and collaboration also support community building.
+In the last tip, e-Coaching Tip 32: Steps in Building a Course Community, we talked about building a community of learners within a course, and some of the behaviors by faculty and students that support the development of a learning community.
+This tip focuses on how discussion forums can support community building by designing in connections and collaboration.

 Discussion Boards is Where Community Happens

 Remember that an online discussion forum is similar, some say equivalent, to the face-to-face discussion time in a classroom or seminar gathering.
 The discussion forum is the premier online tool for connecting to each other socially and cognitively.
 The discussion forum is where we express what we know and why, what we don’t know and occasionally what we wish we knew.
 The discussion forum might be compared to a town square where everyone gathers and where community happens.

 One of the authors of the Community of Inquiry model, D. Randy Garrison of the University of Calgary, has observed that a key advantage of online learning is that the interaction pattern of online courses tends to be “group-centered” rather than “authority-centered.”
 This observation encourages thinking of course behaviors at the unit of groups rather than individuals.
 In other words, we want to supplement learner-centered teaching with group-centered teaching and occasionally focus attention on how the group as a whole is moving towards key understandings.

 Individual learners, of course, have important roles in community as was suggested in Brown’s (2001) study.
 The individual has responsibility to “make the group and the learning happen” by each individual’s (1) embracing the content that is brought to the course, (2) integrating with their own knowledge, and then (3) creating and contributing ideas in a process of knowledge creation and discovery.
 Community depends on each of the learners fulfilling these responsibilities.